My purpose in relating sacred experiences is to shine a light on the doctrine of Christ as it is taught in the Book of Mormon.

 “… I will forgive you of your sins with this commandment—that you remain steadfast in your [mind] in solemnity and the spirit of prayer, in bearing testimony to all the world of those things which are communicated unto you.”
 D&C 84:61

-As a result of these and other experiences I can testify to the viability of the doctrine of Christ.
+As a result of these and other experiences I can testify to the truthfulness of the doctrine of Christ.
 I hope others will be strengthened by visiting this blog and learning of the Lord’s willingness to leave the ninety-and-nine and rescue His lost sheep, as he did me.

 When I was nine years old, my ward leaders told me that after I was baptized I would receive the gift of the Holy Ghost.
 I believed what they said.
 My dad was not a member of the church and my mother was inactive, but both of them at the urging of our ward leaders took me to the Salt Lake Tabernacle to be baptized.